Jetlonglim/MyFirstTime/README.md

-# MyFirstTime Hi my name is Jie long
+# MyFirstTime Hi This is Rental Movie Theatre python project